 Buttonbush is a large, long-lived shrub that occurs naturally in wetlands and along stream and river edges.
-Its striking, summer-blooming flowers attract a variety of insects, including bees, butterflies and moths.
-Its seeds are eaten by ducks and other birds, and the foliage is browsed by deer.
+Its striking, summer-blooming flowers attract a variety of insects, including bees, butterflies and the occasional hummingbird.
+Its seeds are eaten by ducks and other birds, while its foliage may be browsed by deer.
 The plant provides shelter and nesting opportunities for a myriad of wildlife, and is a larval host for several moth species.

 Buttonbush is known for its distinctive white ball-shaped flowers.
 Each inflorescence is composed of many small fragrant tubular flowers arranged densely in a 2-inch globular form.
 The flowers’ protruding pistils give the inflorescence its unique, pincushion-like appearance.
-The fragrant flowers are about 2 inches in diameter.
-Buttonbush’s leaves are dark green, elliptic to ovate, and shiny on top, with pale undersides.
-They are up to 7 inches long and arranged in opposite pairs or in whorls.
-The plant is deciduous, losing its leaves in the winter with new ones emerging in early spring.
-Seeds are born in the fall in hard, reddish-brown ball-like achenes.
+The plant’s leaves are dark green, elliptic to ovate, and shiny on top, with pale undersides.
+They may be up to 7 inches long and arranged in opposite pairs or in whorls.
+Buttonbush is deciduous, losing its leaves in the winter, with new ones emerging in early spring.
+Seeds are nutlets and are born in the fall in hard, reddish-brown ball-like achenes.

 The genus Cephalanthus is from the Greek words kephale, or “head,” and ánthos, or “flower.”
 The species epithet occidentalis is Latin for “west” or “western,” suggesting the plant is native to the western hemisphere.